Dr. Robert Fulton – Department Chair and Associate Professor of History

 I’m a Christian Associate Marriage and Family Therapist, and a psychology instructor at Emmanuel College.
 I’ve been teaching at Emmanuel since 2014, and it’s been a wonderful experience!
 Teaching and connecting with college students are big passions of mine.
 The most rewarding aspect of teaching at Emmanuel is the opportunity I have to incorporate my faith in Christ.
 In regards to therapy, I specialize in play therapy and working with victims of trauma.

-Mrs. Henzel has a B.A. in history from Berry College and an M.A. in history from Clemson University.
+Mrs. Henzel has a B.A. in History from Berry College and an M.A. in History from Clemson University.
 Her areas of special interest include ancient history and the history of early Christianity.
-She teaches a variety of entry-level survey history classes, as well as Georgia History and Geography.
+Retiring in spring 2021, she returned as an adjunct to teach Western Civilization I, Georgia History, and Human Geography.

-His policing/military background includes: crime prevention/DARE, traffic enforcement, criminal investigations, crime scene processing, forensic science, crime analysis, police administration and supervision, training, juvenile gangs, DARE, and SWAT.is also a Peace Officer Standards and Training Council (POST) certified instructor.
+His policing/military background includes: crime prevention/DARE, traffic enforcement, criminal investigations, crime scene processing, forensic science, crime analysis, police administration and supervision, training, juvenile gangs, DARE, and SWAT.
+Marshall is also a Peace Officer Standards and Training Council (POST) certified instructor.

 He is a certified peace officer in the state of Georgia and is employed full-time by the Henry County Police Department.
-Charles has held the rank of Patrolman, Detective in the Narcotics Division, and in 2014 he was promoted to the rank of Seargent in the Uniform Patrol Division.
+Charles has held the rank of Patrolman, Detective in the Narcotics Division, and in 2014 he was promoted to the rank of Seargent in the Uniform Patrol Division, and was recently promoted to Captain.
 Charles is married to Aja Huffman, and they have one son.
 He enjoys spending time with his family, restoring classic automobiles, and riding motorcycles in his spare time.

 Dr. Matt Cawthorn is an adjunct professor in our Social Sciences Department.
 He completed his undergraduate studies at the University of Georgia earning his Bachelor of Arts Degree in Sociology.
 He also earned a Master of Divinity and Doctor of Ministry Degrees from Oral Roberts University in Tulsa, Oklahoma with a specialization in Church Ministry and Leadership.
 He has served in pastoral and evangelistic capacities within several denominations.
 He also has a law enforcement background serving as a Senior Police Officer and a member of their hostage negotiations team.

 Daniel Moore graduated from Emmanuel College in May 2017 with a BS in History.
-Since then, I have been working as a paralegal in Augusta, GA, where I live with my wife Bethany.
-I am currently writing my thesis for my Master of Arts in History and teach American History as an adjunct professor.
+Since then, he has been working as a paralegal in Augusta, GA, where he lives with his wife Bethany.
+He is currently writing his thesis for his Master of Arts in History and teaches American History as an adjunct professor.